-Taking time to simply be present can lead to lots of health benefits, particularly stress relief.
+Taking time to practice mindfulness and be present in the moment can lead to lots of health benefits.

-When you consider the idea of actively living in the moment—zero distractions, including your phone—it’s not necessarily a new concept, but can be a tough one.
-During this digital age, we almost always have our phones nearby (or on our wrists), and the simple buzz or light up brings us right out of focus.
+When you consider the idea of actively living in the moment—zero distractions, including your phone—it’s not necessarily a new concept, but it can be a tough one.
+During this digital age, we almost always have our phones nearby (or in our hands), and a single buzz or ring can bring us right out of focus.

 Some of my favorite times to take a few minutes for mindful meditation is during daily tasks.
 Here, I share occasions you can easily squeeze in a few minutes just to be, so you de-stress and re-focus your attention on what’s happening around you.

 What is Mindfulness?